 You only care about what you measure

-We will have less than 20 hours of regular board meetings until the end of the year.
+We will have around 20 hours of regular board meetings per year.

 It’s important to measure how we spend our time.
 There are roughly four ways to use our time during board meetings